nik-kor/docker-build-optimizations/README.md

 # Docker build optimizations

-The aim of this micro project is to depict the way how to optimize your build process with Docker.
+The aim of this micro project is to show how to optimize your build process with Docker.
-Btw it's not perfect and have to be rethink.
+Btw it's not perfect and will have to be worked on.

 ## Dockerfile example